Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 “The Line was created because we knew humanity would face great upheaval upon our entry to the galactic community,” her male colleague said.
 “We…did not exactly envision this war, or the Centauri blast.
 But we knew there would be a crisis, and so there is.
 Now, our species needs the children of the Line if we are to overcome the crisis.
 We need you.”

-“There are still *billions* of people on Earth---!”
+“There are still *billions* of people on Earth - !”

 “...No, mister Hartl.
 That number is reduced.
 Our priority now is rescuing those who remain.”